-Trump, Qanon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times
+Trump, QAnon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times

 Roughly translated by the group as “law wheel exercise,” Falun Gong was started by Li in 1992.
 The practice, which combines bits of Buddhism and Taoism, involves meditation and gentle exercises and espouses Li’s controversial teachings.

-“Li Hongzhi simplified meditation and practices that traditionally have many steps and are very confusing,” said Ming Xia, a professor at the City University of New York who has studied Falun Gong.
+“Li Hongzhi simplified meditation and practices that traditionally have many steps and are very confusing,” said Ming Xia, a professor at the Graduate Center of the City University of New York who has studied Falun Gong.
 “Basically it’s like fast food, a quickie.”

 Li’s teachings quickly built a significant following — and ran into tension with China’s leaders, who viewed his popularity as a threat to the communist government’s hold on power.